dogusyuksel/extended-grep/README.md

 	--maxthres        	(-x): max threshold
 		used to filter numeric values
-		numerictype arg is used by default with this filter

 	--minthres        	(-m): min threshold
 		used to filter numeric values
-		numerictype arg is used by default with this filter

 	--select          	    : select
 		used to pick "select-th" line from "from" lines